-Swift will apparently also be playing a song solo acoustic each night and pledged to not repeat the same one throughout the tour unless she messes it up so badly that she has no other choice but to try again another time.
-Tonight’s mess-up-free wild card choice was the eighth from folklore, “mirrorball,” which paired nicely with a subsequent solo piano rendition of “Tim McGraw.”
+Swift will apparently also be playing two songs solo acoustic each night and pledged to not repeat the same ones throughout the tour unless she messes them up so badly that she has no other choice but to try again another time.
+Tonight’s mistake-free wild card choice was the eighth from folklore, “mirrorball,” which paired nicely with a subsequent solo piano rendition of “Tim McGraw.”

 “I thought it might be fun to play the very first song I put out,” Swift said beforehand, while also acknowledging the “very amazing specific visual representations of lyrics of weird online inside jokes we have” in the crowd.
 “Someone dressed as a whole entire willow tree, and there were an alarming number of adults dressed as sexy babies.”
 Indeed, Swift’s fans are remarkably inclusive in a way that tends to negate cynicism, as families, couples, and friends of every persuasion were seen having what looked like the times of their lives all over the venue.